lachrist/aran/README.md

 For instance, the expression `x + y` may be transformed into `aran.binary('+', x, y)` which triggers the `binary` trap.
 Below we demonstrate how to analyze a monolithic - as opposed to modularized - JavaScript program using Aran.

-1. The file `target.js` is a monolithic JavaScript program that is the target for our analysis:
+1. The file `target.js` is a monolithic JavaScript program that we are interested to analyze:

   ```javascript
   // target.js //